cdwiegand/geheimnis/README.md

 ## Installing

 To install the KDE versions built from source code, type make install.
-To install the KDE versions from the binaries (rpm, deb, etc.), use your computer's package installer (RedCarpet, rpm -i geheimnis.rpm, dpkg -i geheimnis.deb, etc.)
+To install the KDE versions from the binaries (rpm, deb, etc.), use your computer's package installer (RedCarpet, `rpm -i geheimnis.rpm`, `dpkg -i geheimnis.deb`, etc.)

 Use it!
 Tell me!